autodesk-platform-services/aps-buildingconnected.api-postman.collection/README.md

 ## Description
 This folder contains a Postman Collection that includes all the endpoints of current BuildingConnected API and the demo tutorials.
-The collection will be kept updated with new APIs.
+The collection will keep updating with new APIs or API changes.

 ### Setup Postman environment